rizwanaabbas/CakePHP-Fancybox-Plugin/README.markdown

 -------------------------

-NOTE: These instructions assume you already have a working copy of CakePHP 2.* with a database connection on your web server (db connection optional really).
+NOTE: These instructions assume you already have a working copy of CakePHP 1.3* with a database connection on your web server (db connection optional really).

 You can read up on CakePHP installation and DB config here: http://book.cakephp.org/#!/view/913/Development AND http://book.cakephp.org/#!/view/922/Database-Configuration

-INSTALLED IN 5 SIMPLE STEPS
+INSTALLED IN 4 SIMPLE STEPS

 1. Download or fork the CakePHP FancyBox Plugin at: https://github.com/destinydriven/CakePHP-Fancybox-Plugin

-2. Create the folder 'Fancybox' in your 'app/Plugin' directory and copy the Controller, View, and webroot folders into it.
+2. Create the folder 'fancybox' in your 'app/plugins' directory and copy the controllers, views, models and webroot folders into it.

 3. Download jQuery (jquery-1.7.2.min.js) and upload to your 'app/webroot/js' directory and load in your app/View/Loyouts/default.ctp using: echo $this->Html->script('jquery-1.7.2.min');
    Or you can include it from the Google AJAX Libraries content delivery network using:
 		echo $this->Html->script('https://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js');
    This fulfills the jQuery requirement since the plugin does not load jquery for you.

-4. In your Cake installation, edit 'app/Config/bootstrap.php' and add the line 'CakePlugin::load('Fancybox');' at the bottom.

-5. Navigate to your http://yoursite.com/fancybox to view the examples
+4. Navigate to your http://yoursite.com/fancybox to view the examples

 THAT'S IT!